MII-IS/SE25/doc/guide/UserManual_SE25_V1.0_12-12-2026.md

 ### **1.1 Purpose**
 SE25 is a modular software system designed for **robot simulation, visualization, and control**.
 It enables users to:
 - Simulate 6-DOF robotic manipulators, mobile robots, and custom mechanisms
-- Perform path planning, inverse kinematics, and collision checking
-- Build virtual environments with obstacles, fixtures, and workpieces
 - Execute motion scripts and test robot behavior safely before deployment
-- Iintegrate with ROS2, RViz, and Gazebo
+- Iintegrate with ROS2 and RViz
 - Import robot models in URDF, SDF, or custom formats.

 ### **1.2 Prerequisites**